Enhancing image quality prediction with self-supervised visual masking: Results

-In this section, we present the outcome of the quantitative (agreement with the MOS data) and qualitative (the quality of error maps) evaluation of our method.
+\mysubsection{Evaluations}{evals} In this section, we present the outcome of the quantitative (agreement with the MOS data) and qualitative (the quality of error maps) evaluation of our method.
 We also analyze the mask content and relate it with perceptual models of contrast and blur perception.
-Finally, we analyze the error map prediction of different distortion levels, and we consider the potential use of our enhanced E-MAE metric as a loss in an image restoration task.
+Finally, we analyze the error map prediction of different distortion levels, and we consider the potential use of our enhanced E-MAE metric as a loss in denoising and deblurring image restoration tasks.

 \myparagraph{Quality prediction} The experimental results are presented in \refTbl{numbers}, where with the prefix E, we denote our proposed extension for each specific IQM.
-Our extension of traditional metrics, such as MAE, PSNR, SSIM, and \FLIP \, consistently improves their performance for all datasets.
+Our extension of traditional metrics, such as MAE, PSNR, SSIM, \FLIP, and fovVideoVDP, consistently improves their performance for all datasets.
 This is remarkable as those metrics are commonly used, and our simple extension can make their distortion prediction closer to the human observer.
 Interestingly, the enhanced E-MAE and E-PSNR outperform recent learning-based VGG, LPIPS, and DISTS in the TID dataset while showing a comparable performance for the PIPAL dataset.
-Notable improvements are also observed in both datasets for the recent learning-based metrics (E-VGG, E-LPIPS, E-DIST, and E-DeepWSD), positioning them at a level comparable to other state-of-the-art IQMs, such as PieAPP \cite{prashnani2018pieapp}.
+Notable improvements are also observed in both datasets for the recent learning-based metrics (E-VGG, E-LPIPS, E-DIST, Watson-VGG, and E-DeepWSD), positioning them at a level comparable to other state-of-the-art IQMs, such as PieAPP \cite{prashnani2018pieapp}.
 The only exception is the case of the small-scale CSIQ dataset, where the original learning-based metrics achieve high correlations with the MOS data and leave little space for further improvements.

-\myparagraph{Error map prediction} In \refFig{Teaser}, we show the error maps predicted by various existing IQMs and their enhanced versions for a set of images featuring different types of distortions.
-Note that the error map for VGG is visualized for the first layer.
-Moreover, the scores for MAE and VGG metrics exist in an unbounded range, and following \citet{Andersson2020}, we apply a Sigmoid function to normalize them within the range from zero to one. \refFig{ssim_vgg} presents more examples for the SSIM and VGG metrics.
-Additionally, \refFig{figure_visibility_metrics} showcases two examples where our E-MAE metric achieves more visually accurate error maps compared to well-established visibility metrics such as HDR-VDP-2 \cite{mantiuk2011hdr}, LocVis \cite{wolski2018dataset}, and FovVideoVDP \cite{mantiuk2021fovvideovdp}.
-Please refer to our supplementary material for more comprehensive results.
+Please see our supplementary for a more detailed analysis.